AnwiiD/DataMining-Heart-Failure/README.md

 ## Our Hypothesis
-Based on key indicators of heart disease, we could assert that there is a significant relationship between the prevalence of heart disease and factors such as high blood pressure, high cholesterol, smoking habits, and diabetes in the adult population surveyed in the BRFSS dataset.
+Based on key indicators of heart disease, we could assert that there is a significant relationship between the prevalence of heart disease and factors such as physical health days, sex, mental health days, sleep hours, hasheartattack, and BMI in the adult population surveyed in the BRFSS dataset.

 ## Project Details